mvoynovich/ILBAI-LightUpSolver/README.md

 ## Purpose
 - This project serves to solve Professor Selmer's final project topic, John LBAI-Engineer

-## Division of work
-- Matthew Voynovich
-  - Worked on lightup Solver python script with the z3 package to create constraints and solve lightup.
-Worked on the initial code for the project and the README.
-- Rijul Verma
-  - Worked on main to read in the test files and created the installation script.
-Additionally switched lightup solver to object oriented so it could run from main.
-Lastly, worked on the write-up.
-- Ryan Benson
-  - Worked on creating test cases for the program, bug fixing, and the write-up.
-Fixed our biggest error in the adjacency counting non-lights too.

 ## Baseline rules for the game
 ### General Rules/Info:
   Rules to the lightup/akari game can be found here: